Implementing Dynamic User Routing

 Set Zone Action

 Some logic needs to be provided to associate users to zones.
-This is done in a script action, which could be implemented in various ways.
-The example uses a simple option of determining the zone based on a suffix in the user ID, which might exist when using email-based identifiers.
+This is done in a script transformer action, which could be implemented in various ways.
+The example uses a simple option of determining the zone based on a suffix in the user ID, which could be a valid technique when using email-based identifiers.

 A more real-world implementation might instead perform a lookup on a globally replicated data source.
 This would be a simple map of user IDs to zones and would contain no personally identifiable information.